openstreams/wflow/doc/wflow_sbm.rst

 Sub-grid runoff generaten can be switched on on off in the configuration file.
 In general this feature is used if the grid cell size is relatively lager compared to the variation of topography.
-In addition you will need to have information on the ditribution of altotude within a grid-cell.
-Depending on the topography sub-grid runoff generation may be useful aroun 1x1km and larger.
+In addition you will need to have information on the distribution of altitude within a grid-cell.
+Depending on the topography sub-grid runoff generation may be useful around 1x1km and larger.

 The basis is formed by a sigmoid (:math:`S`) function that is fitted using a 10, 50 and 90 percentile  DEM.
 The :math:`S` function is defined as: